C: Joe Critchley

 He started wrestling professionally in the early 1950s, working mostly for Wryton Promotions, and a frequent worker on the holiday camp circuit.
 The website itvwrestling.co.uk lists eight television appearances between 1960 and 1970, opponents that included respected wrestlers keith Williams, Tommy Mann, Joe keegan and Jim Hart.
 His his last televised match, in 1970, Romeo Joe partnered Les Kellett against the team of Steve Logan and Colin Joynson.
 Kellett and Joe won by two falls to one.

 As far as we can tell Rome Joe never wrestled outside Britain, he wasn't too keen on southern England, but he did travel extensively in the midlands, northern England and Scotland.
-He was to remain a Wigan lad until he died, aged 70, in 1992.
+He was to remain a Wigan lad until he died, aged 70, on 14th September, 1992.

 Page added 24/11/19